HedvigInsurance/android/README.markdown

 ## Build Types

-* Relese: `com.hedvig.app` Build for the customer on Play Store
+* Release: `com.hedvig.app` Build for the customer on Play Store.
+Using production backend
-* Staging: `com.hedvig.test.app` Build for internal testing using Firestore
+* Staging: `com.hedvig.test.app` Build for internal testing using Firebase App Distribution.
+Using staging backend
-* Develop: `com.hedvig.dev.app` Build for development
+* Develop: `com.hedvig.dev.app` Build for development.
+Using staging backend